jobrouter/typo3-connector/Documentation/installation.rst

 Requirements
 ============

+The extension is available for TYPO3 v10 LTS and TYPO3 v11 LTS.

-In addition to the TYPO3 requirements this extension needs additional PHP
+In addition to the TYPO3 requirements this extension needs the following PHP
 extensions: `curl` and `sodium`.